scottgrover/pdf-pages/README.md

 # pdf-pages
-Download and store webpages as PDF
+A cli tool to store links.
+It also has the ability to download and store webpages as PDF.

 ### Prerequisites:
 Python3 / pip3